 Approval for any credit card will depend on your status.
-The APR shown represents the interest rate offered to most successful applicants.
+The representative APRs shown represent the interest rate offered to most successful applicants.
 Depending on your personal circumstances the APR you're offered may be higher, or you may not be offered credit at all.
 Fees and rates are subject to change without notice.
 It's always wise to check the terms of any deal before you borrow.

 Aquis Credit Card review 2023